hillscottc/django-hotel/README.md

     ```bash
     docker-compose up
     ```
-- (Some docker daemons run other than localhost...depends on the docker install.)
+- (Some docker daemons run other than localhost...like '127.0.0.1' or '0.0.0.0'...depends on the system.)

-- `sudo docker-compose run web python manage.py migrate` to init the db.
+- `docker-compose run web python manage.py migrate` to init the db.

 - Create an admin account.
     ```bash
-    sudo docker-compose run web python manage.py createsuperuser
+    docker-compose run web python manage.py createsuperuser
     ```

     - The db is managed with Django's admin interface at <http://localhost:8000/admin>